Noise Levels in Rock Spring, Arlington, VA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Rock Spring

 Average noise levels for Rock Spring residents, grouped by direction from the center of Rock Spring.
-Southern Rock Spring carries the highest population-weighted average; Northern Rock Spring carries the lowest.
-Just 47% of residents in Northern Rock Spring live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Rock Spring.
+The highest population-weighted average is in northeastern Rock Spring; the lowest is in southwestern Rock Spring, where just 43% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Rock Spring